Skateboarding in China: List of Significant Skateboarding Contests in China

+From its humble beginnings to becoming a recognized sport with international competitions, skateboarding in China has undergone a remarkable transformation.
+As the sport continues to grow, it is likely to inspire even more athletes and enthusiasts, solidifying its place in the fabric of Chinese youth culture.

 Business

-Along with Jeff Han's companies, one of the oldest and most important Chinese skateboard companies is Shehui (社会 (Shèhuì); English: Society) Skateboards.
+Along with Jeff Han and Danny Zhang's companies, one of the oldest and most important Chinese skateboard companies is Shehui (社会 (Shèhuì); English: Society) Skateboards.
 Headquartered in Beijing, it was founded by Raph Cooper, a USC alum who had studied abroad at Peking University in 2000.